RJohnPaul/CNN_for_Vision_Mod/README.md

 # Convolutional Neural Network (CNN) for Fashion MNIST Classification

-This repo contains TensorFlow code for building and training Convolutional Neural Networks (CNNs) on the Fashion MNIST dataset.
+This repo contains TensorFlow code for building and train Convolutional Neural Networks (CNNs) on the Fashion MNIST dataset.
 The code is provided in two models, one using a simple Dense neural network and the other using a Convolutional Neural Network.

 ## Table of Contents